ClearControl/picard4dusbstage/readme.md

 </repositories>
 ```

-Import the classes to connect to a stage like this:
+Import the class to connect to a stage like this:
 ```Java
 import pi4dusb.PiUsbLinearStage;
 ```